fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 - [Objects, Memory, and Mutation in Python](https://medium.com/@birnbera/objects-memory-and-mutation-in-python-810bf090b63c)

 ## Numbers
+- What is the difference between integer number and float number?
+- Arithmetic operators
+  - Which exist?
-- What arithmetic operators exist?
-When and how are they used?
+  - When are they used?
+  - How are they used?
 - What is the difference between division and floor(integer) division?

 #### Resources